In-patient luxury rehab center in Thailand

 • Asking family or friends to resolve financial problems caused by gambling

 Consequences of this non-substance-related disorder have behavioral and psychological effects.
 For instance, people with gambling disorders tend to experience depression, distress, and anxiety.
-As the condition worsens, people feel helpless, and many resorts to suicidal thoughts and tendencies.
+As the condition worsens, people feel helpless, and they experience suicidal thoughts and tendencies.

-Plus, someone with a gambling addiction can be hostile to others, especially when they’re losing money or in cases when other people express concerns about their behavior.
-When left unresolved, gambling addiction can lead to financial debt, bankruptcy, arrests, unemployment, and other disastrous outcomes.
+Plus, an individual with gambling addiction tends to be hostile to others, especially when they’re losing money or in cases when other people express concerns about their behavior.
+When left unresolved, gambling addiction leads to financial debt, bankruptcy, arrests, and unemployment.

 Gambling addiction symptoms are discussed in more detail below.